Best Places to Practice Mindfulness in Kansas City: Parks, Studios, and Quiet Spots

 Mindfulness begets interoceptive awareness; the ability for people to notice what is happening on the inside of their body.
 Good self-care comes from mindful awareness.
 It informs us the best route to take care of ourselves based on the feedback and/or signals that our bodies give us.
 Trauma healing relies on mindfulness, especially when we are talking about EMDR or somatic therapy.
 When we are working with how trauma is stored in the body, we have to utilize mindfulness in order to identify what is happening in the body so that it can tell us more about the trauma.

-How Mindfulness Supports Somatic Therapy and EMDR
+How Does Mindfulness Supports Somatic Therapy?

 Mindfulness is important to somatic therapy because: